|The risk factors for falls include:

 A larger study has shown that hip protectors prevent fractures.
 Kannus, P.(2000).
 Prevention of Hip Fracture in Elderly People with Use of a Hip Protector.
 N Engl J Med 343(21): 1506-1513.
 This study was community-based and involved 1801 frail elderly patients.
 Those assigned to the hip protector group had half as many fractures.
 Of 1034 falls, only 4 hip fractures occured while patients were wearing the protectors.
 The brand of the hip protector used in this study was KPH Hip Protector, from Helsinki, Finland.

 Since then, several other studies have shown what seems to be obvious: these hip pads don't work unless the people wore them!
-Compliance is a problem with the hip protectors, even though they are comfortable and not bulky.
+Compliance is a problem with the hip protectors, especially in frail patients who are at the highest risk.